AdobeDocs/experience-manager-learn.it-IT/help/cloud-service/developing/basics/aem-sdk.md

 ---

-# Introduzione all’SDK as a Cloud Service per l’AEM
+# Introduzione all’SDK di AEM as a Cloud Service

 Utilizzo e configurazione dell’SDK per AEM as a Cloud Service.